 Investments in Ladenburg Thalmann Financial Services ("LTS") and Castle Brands Inc. ("Castle").
-The Company adopted the equity method of accounting for its investments in LTS and Castle in 2015 because the Company determined that it had significant influence due to the evolution of the relationships with each company.
-The Company has adjusted its condensed consolidated financial statements, retrospectively, as if the equity method had been in effect since inception.
+We adopted the equity method of accounting for our investments in LTS and Castle in 2015 because we determined that we had significant influence due to the evolution of the relationships with each company.
+We have adjusted our condensed consolidated financial statements, retrospectively, as if the equity method had been in effect since inception.